KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_absorption/README.md

 The `distance` variable signifies the distance of the light ray travelling through the material, therefore controlling the color fall-off.

+The required `KHR_materials_transmission` extension optionally depends on the `KHR_materials_ior` extension.
+If an index of refraction is therefore defined, it should be taken into account when computing the refracted light's travel distance through the medium.

 ## Schema

 - [glTF.KHR_materials_absorption.schema.json](schema/glTF.KHR_materials_absorption.schema.json)